Byron/gitoxide/tasks.md

   * [ ] ~~sequential version of eager iterator~~ - let's always keep it eager as this really helps with offloading IO and some processing from the consumers.
-  * [x] auto-sequential eager iterator if there is not enough objects to process
+  * [x] auto-sequential eager iterator if there is not enough objects to process **bugs**
+  * [ ] When verifying, there is still 'sha1 of index' flying around despite being done
+  * [ ] can abort sha1 of pack/index and ctrlc/interrupt is not intercepted.
 * **asciinemas**
    * [ ] explode
    * [ ] index-from-pack